 This beautifully produced book contains sixteen very fine Goupil photogravures from photographs of bronze sculptures.

-The photogravures are clearly photographic but yet have somewhat of a surreal after taste – a beauty that thrives within the ink-on-paper photographic syntax.
+The photogravures are clearly photographic but yet have a surreal aftertaste – a beauty that thrives with the ink-on-paper photographic syntax.

 Antoine-Louis Barye (24 September 1795 – 25 June 1875) was a Romantic French sculptor most famous for his work as an animalier, a sculptor of animals by Barye was best-known for his realistic sculptures of animals.
 His preference for small-scale works, while depriving him of many public commissions, made his work affordable and available to a wider public.